Studio Hardware & Setup

 Microphone- and Make-Up-Amplifier

-The 2x three switches in the middle (48v/Pad/Phase), the Volume control, DI input and the power supply came as kits from JLM-Audio.
-However, I would like to note about the Go Between Kit (48v, Pad, Phase) that the Pad switch is located before the transformer and thus is not to be recommended - it has a negative effect on noise behavior and sound in this location.
-My 19' stereo V672 therefore has the extra switches on the outside ( blue on the inside / the Pad switch, but located behind the transformer).
+The two sets of three switches in the middle (48v/Pad/Phase), the volume pot, DI input, and power supply were kits from JLM Audio, the Fet DI Kit and the Go Between Kit.
+However, I would like to note that the pad switch in the Go Between Kit (48v, Pad, Phase) is located ahead of the transformer and is therefore not recommended, as it has a negative effect on noise performance and sound.
+My 19" Stereo V672 therefore also has additional external pad switches (blue on the inside), but behind the transformer.

-The Portico 5045, a secret weapon of Rupert Neve Designs, is a feedback killer and can boost two microphone signals by up to 20dB before feedback sets in, without negatively affecting the source signal.
-The processor "senses" as signals are coming into the microphone, allows the signal to pass through, and then lowers the volume when the signal goes silent.
-Remarkably, the 5045 does not use any filters or digital technology at all for this task.
-However, included are Rupert Neve's excellent transformers that reproduce the signal (and cause an amazingly high weight despite small dimensions?).
+The Portico 5045, a secret weapon for the stage from Rupert Neve Designs.
+A feedback killer that can boost two microphone signals by up to 20dB before feedback sets in, without negatively affecting the source signal.
+It detects when signals enter the microphone and reduces the volume when it goes silent.
+Remarkably, the 5045 does not use any filters or digital technology for this task.
+However, it does feature Rupert Neve's excellent transformers, which reproduce the signal (and make it surprisingly heavy despite its small size).

 There are so many unintentional encounters with feedback in live electronics that the 5045 is a true asset up your sleeve.
 This unit is particularly beneficial for church acoustics or stage monitors, among other scenarios.
 In fact, the sound even experiences a kind of refinement due to the transformers.
 Feedback problems belong to the past with the Portico 5045.